NRTDP/scPiMS/README.md

 ![Overview of the running the demo dataset](demo.png "Demo dataset overview")

 1. Download the demo files (Total_5272_cells.dmt and 165_proteoforms.fastp) from MassIVE dataset [MSV000096472](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=1414496353314110b391a9356119ad5d)
-1. Open the scApp.exe application and select the 2 input demo files
+1. Open the scApp.exe application and select the 2 input demo files (using the `Select Envelope File` button to pick the .fastp and the `Select Single Cell File` button to pick the .dmt)
-1. Click the `Run` button to process the demo dataset (should take approximately 5 minutes on a standard desktop)
+1. Click the `Run Single Cell` button to process the demo dataset (should take approximately 30 minutes on a standard desktop)
-1. Click the `Export` button to save the processed data as an XLSX file
+1. Click the `Export score Matrix` button to save the processed data as an XLSX file
-1. Use Excel to convert the "scores" sheet in the XLSX file to a CSV file
+1. Use Excel to convert the "scores" worksheet in the XLSX file to a CSV file
 1. Open the GSVA_clusters_PCA/ss_GSVA.qmd R Markdown file using RStudio
 1. Load the processed data and run the script
 1. The resulting figures will be saved in the same directory as the R Markdown file